 The rest of the Band with No Name were transcendent.
 Lead guitarist Ray O. Sunshine wept at his own solos almost as much as those in the audience.
 Drummer Theo Stone tapped into the pulse of the cosmos.
 Angels wished they played their harps half as well as rhythm guitarist Bas plays his Fender knockoff.

 It was a gig for the ages.
-Before the final note had faded the band were gone.
+Before the final note had faded, the band was gone.